WRITERS JOINING THE FESTIVAL IN 2024

 Cheryl Clarke's new collection of poetry, ARCHIVE OF STYLE: POEMS NEW AND SELECTED will be released from Northwestern University Press in August.
 She is the author of six previous poetry collections, in addition to the critical study AFTER MECCA: WOMEN POETS AND THE BLACK ARTS MOVEMENT (2004) and THE DAYS OF GOOD LOOKS: PROSE AND POETRY, 1980-2005 (2006).

-Clarke is one of seven organizers of the annual Hobart (N.Y.)
-Festival of Women Writers, now in its 11th year, to be held the weekend of June 7, 8, 9.
+Cheryl Clarke is one of seven organizers of the annual Hobart Festival of Women Writers, now in its 11th year.
+Cheryl will be one the moderator of the Public Conversation – "NOTES FROM THE EDGE: Black Lesbian Publishing" to be held on Saturday, June 8th at 1:00 pm.

 Photo Courtesy of alexisdeveaux.com